tailscale/terms-and-conditions/privacy-policy/index.md

 information necessary to confirm your identity before responding to your request.
 To submit a request, please contact us using the information in the "Contact Us" section below.

+If you are located in a U.S. state that has appeals rights and you are not satisfied with our response to your request (Virginia, Minnesota, Montana, Oregon, Tennessee, Texas, Colorado, or Connecticut), you can contact us using the information in the “Contact Us” section below.
+Your description must include your full name, along with the copy of the denial you received from us.

 As explained at the beginning of this Privacy Policy, if you are using the Tailscale Solution as a user of a Customer account, and you would